Compare the best rates from 11 car insurance companies in Florida.

 Across the Sunshine State, there are 267,793 miles of road just waiting to be driven.
-We’ll get you prepped, then you take the wheel.
+We’ll get you prepped with the best and cheapest insurance, then you take the wheel.

 $10,000 bodily injury coverage per person.
 This is the maximum dollar amount that pays for a single person that you injure in an auto accident.

 $20,000 bodily injury coverage per accident.
 This is the maximum dollar amount that pays for all injuries that you cause in an accident if more than one person is hurt.

 $10,000 property damage per accident.
 This is the maximum dollar amount that pays for damage that you cause in an accident.

 Personal Injury Protection of $10,000 per person is required in Florida and will cover up to 80% of medical costs and up to 60% of work loss if you are injured in an accident and are not able to work.
 Even things like laundry and maid services can be covered under your PIP coverage if you are unable to perform day-to-day tasks and this also extends to members of your household.

 Although Florida is a “no-fault” state, drivers can be sued for severe injury, permanent disfigurement, or death that they cause in the event of an accident.
 Drivers can protect themselves from these lawsuits by choosing bodily injury liability coverage to meet their needs.